stweeks-pdx/ECE571FixedPointAdder/doc/README.md

 ## Floating Point Interface
-For the floating point system the user is required to put their two addends on lines addendA and addendB, when the user wants to begin computation they will set the Go bit high, in which place the Ready bit will go low.
+For the floating point system the user is required to put their two addends on lines addendA and addendB, when the user wants to begin computation they will set the Go bit high (deassertion of Go is the responsibility of the user), in which place the Ready bit will go low.
 The Ready bit stays low until the computation is complete, where the system will set the Ready bit high and the Result of the computation will be on the Result line.
 The computation also will provide a Zero, Inf, and NaN flags to alert the user to if the result was zero, infinity, or not-a-number respectively.
+This does not guarauntee that NaN or Inf is on the Result line.
 The AddendA, AddendB, and Result are all of type float, which is a packed struct representing the IEEE-754 single precision floating point number.
 Because it is packed, the user can either use the 32-bit number directly, or convert to a realshort using the provided package  interfaces.
-The floating point adder recieves a clock and reset for an internal control system, but the system is not designed to operate around a set calculation period but instead relies on handshaking for the computation.
+The floating point adder receives a clock and reset for an internal control system, but the system is not designed to operate around a set calculation period but instead relies on handshaking for the computation.
 The design does not support denormalized numbers.

+### NOTE: Currently NaN and Inf flag go high at the same time as we have no clever way to distinguish the two in the adder

 ## SV Constructs Used
 For this design we made use of the follwoing System Verilog constructs: unique case, packed structs, classes, randomized constraints, coverage, enums, always_ff,